franciscovfonseca/Microsoft-Sentinel-Configuration/README.md

 <br>

-### ➡️ Incidents in Sentinel after Simulating Some Attacks:
+### ➡️ Incidents in Sentinel AFTER Simulating Some Attacks:

 <br>